dotnet/csharpstandard/standard/statements.md

     ;
 ```

-A ***resource*** is a class or struct that implements the `System.IDisposable` interface, which includes a single parameterless method named `Dispose`.
-Code that is using a resource can call `Dispose` to indicate that the resource is no longer needed.
+A ***resource*** is either a class or non-ref struct that implements either or both of the `System.IDisposable` or `System.IAsyncDisposable` interfaces, which includes a single parameterless method named `Dispose` and/or `DisposeAsync`; or a ref struct that includes a method named `Dispose` having the same signature as that declared by `System.IDisposable`.
+Code that is using a resource can call `Dispose` or `DisposeAsync` to indicate that the resource is no longer needed.

-If the form of *resource_acquisition* is *local_variable_declaration* then the type of the *local_variable_declaration* shall be either `dynamic` or a type that can be implicitly converted to `System.IDisposable`.
-If the form of *resource_acquisition* is *expression* then this expression shall be implicitly convertible to `System.IDisposable`.
+If the form of *resource_acquisition* is *local_variable_declaration* then the type of the *local_variable_declaration* shall be either dynamic or a resource type.
+If the form of *resource_acquisition* is *expression* then this expression shall have a resource type.
+If `await` is present, the resource type shall implement `System.IAsyncDisposable`.

 Local variables declared in a *resource_acquisition* are read-only, and shall include an initializer.
 A compile-time error occurs if the embedded statement attempts to modify these local variables (via assignment or the `++` and `--` operators), take the address of them, or pass them as `ref` or `out` parameters.

 A `using` statement is translated into three parts: acquisition, usage, and disposal.
 Usage of the resource is implicitly enclosed in a `try` statement that includes a `finally` clause.
 This `finally` clause disposes of the resource.
-If a `null` resource is acquired, then no call to `Dispose` is made, and no exception is thrown.
-If the resource is of type `dynamic` it is dynamically converted through an implicit dynamic conversion ([§10.2.10](conversions.md#10210-implicit-dynamic-conversions)) to `IDisposable` during acquisition in order to ensure that the conversion is successful before the usage and disposal.
+If a `null` resource is acquired, then no call to `Dispose` (or `DisposaAsync`) is made, and no exception is thrown.
+If the resource is of type `dynamic` it is dynamically converted through an implicit dynamic conversion ([§10.2.10](conversions.md#10210-implicit-dynamic-conversions)) to `IDisposable` (or `IAsyncDisposable`) during acquisition in order to ensure that the conversion is successful before the usage and disposal.

 A `using` statement of the form